brianfrankcooper/YCSB/ydb/README.md

 ## YDB Configuration Parameters

 - `endpoint`
- - This should be an endpoint for YDB database, e.g. `grpc://some.host.net:2135`.
+ - This should be an endpoint for YDB database, e.g. `grpc://some.host.net:2135/home/mydb`.
- - No default value, parametr is mandatory.

-- `database`
- - Full path to the database, e.g. `/home/mydb`.
  - No default value, parametr is mandatory.

 - `token`